taemini/class-hydrator/README.md

 #class-hydrator

 When you stringify an instance of a typescript class, it loses its **class type** and it's impossible to use methods of it.
-And you can't even stringify it if the instance had **circular structure.**
+And you can't even stringify it if the instance had **circular structures.**

 Introduce class-hydrator. `dehydrate` the instance and stringify it.
 And send it with ajax, websocket, webrtc to remote machine.
-Then, `hydrate` (restore) it and use it as if it was created in local machine.
+Then, `hydrate` (restore) it and use it as if it was created in remote machine.

 This is my first open-source project for my private project.
 I hope it also helpful for your projects.
 Forks, pull-requests and feedbacks are always welcome.